 Physical Graffiti is the sixth studio album by the English rock band Led Zeppelin, released as a double album on 24 February 1975.

 The band wrote and recorded eight new songs at Headley Grange.
-These eight songs stretched the total playing time of the record over a single LP's usual length, so they made this a double album by including one outtake from Led Zeppelin III, and three each from Led Zeppelin IV and Houses of the Holy, including the unused title track.
+These eight songs stretched the total playing time of the record beyond a single LP's optimal length,note so they made this a double album by including one outtake from Led Zeppelin IIInote , and three each from Led Zeppelin IVnote and Houses of the Holynote , including the unused title track.
+This resulted in an album that covered even more stylistic ground than their other albums.

-Physical Graffiti was a commercial success (even garnering praise from Rolling Stone, of all places).
-It ranks at #73 in Rolling Stone's 500 Greatest Albums Of All Time.
+As a result, Physical Graffiti was a commercial and critical success (even garnering praise from Rolling Stone, of all places, which had disparaged most of the band's previous works).
+It ranks at #73 in Rolling Stone's 500 Greatest Albums of All Time.
+It has sold nearly ten million copies worldwide and continues to be one of the band's most critically acclaimed works for showcasing the band's mastery of a wide diversity of styles.

 Disc OneSide One